sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 Phoenix executives did not understand the importance of warnings that the Miramichi Pay Centre, departments and agencies, and the new system were not ready.
 They did not provide complete and accurate information to deputy ministers and associate deputy ministers of departments and agencies, including the Deputy Minister of Public Services and Procurement, when briefing them on Phoenix readiness for implementation.
 In our opinion, the decision by Phoenix executives to implement Phoenix was unreasonable according to the information available at the time.
-As a result, Phoenix has not met user needs, has cost the federal government hundreds of millions of dollars, and has financially affected tens of thousands of its employees.”.
+As a result, Phoenix has not met user needs, has cost the federal government hundreds of millions of dollars, and has financially affected tens of thousands of its employees.”

 **8) 18F's February 2020 [presentation at Michigan Senate Appropriations Committee](https://www.youtube.com/watch?v=g-h6CtSwk30)[^24]**